Leopc1977/NotRAG/README.md

 - Computes concept frequency vectors per document.
 - Computes cosine similarity between a question and documents.
 - Returns top relevant documents to construct a context prompt.
+- Calls an LLM to generate answers based on the retrieved context.

 ---